mikrosk/mikrosk.github.io/decap/index.md

 ## Timeline

+### 31.07.2025

+Dmitry sent us first images of delayered SDMA.

+### 22.07.2025

+Dmitry sent us the complete set of Combel die shots with the metal layer removed.

 ### 15.07.2025

 Dmitry sent us first images of delayered Combel.
 The quality is excellent, we're still refining the process with him to get the best Combel & SDMA images possible.